thewhitetulip/build-app-with-python-antitextbook/manuscript/03-01-understanding-variables.md

 All are *valid* strings, they start and end with the same quote.
 If a string starts and ends with a single quote, then any number of double quotes can be part of the string, the same is true vice versa.

-`'"sherlock"` and `"sherlock''` are invalid strings.
+`'"python"` and `"python''` are invalid strings.
 Both of them do not start and end with the same quote.

 #### Boolean